 The Butterflies were a result of a cross country collaboration between Barbarians located in San Francisco, Boston, New York, and Los Angeles.
 The pedestals were constructed by Vince, a fabricator in Seattle

-via: http://mcleodbutterflies.com/installation/
+via: http://mcleodbutterflies.com/installation/INSTALLATION

 Our goal was to create mechanical creatures which would respond to observers by flapping their wings.
 Their motion is achieved using a combination of stepper motors, rare earth magnets, some custom circuitry and a Mac Mini driving the whole thing using input from a video camera.
 The Butterflies’ wings are created using designs which were laser cut into paper.